PDF417/pdf417-ios/README.md

     Objective-C
     ```objective-c
     #pragma mark - MBBarcodeOverlayViewControllerDelegate
-    - (void)overlayViewControllerDidFinishScanning:(MBBarcodeOverlayViewController *)barcodeOverlayViewController state:(MBRecognizerResultState)state {
+    - (void)barcodeOverlayViewControllerDidFinishScanning:(MBBarcodeOverlayViewController *)barcodeOverlayViewController state:(MBRecognizerResultState)state {
         /** This callback is done on background thread and you need to be careful to not do any UI operations on it */
         [barcodeOverlayViewController.recognizerRunnerViewController pauseScanning];
         if (self.barcodeRecognizer.result.resultState == MBRecognizerResultStateValid) {